11ty/eleventy-activity-feed/README.md

 Twitter User activity requires a `TWITTER_BEARER_TOKEN` environment variable (you can put this in a `.env` file).

 <!-- // npm packages published
-// github releases and activity -->
+// github releases and activity
+// todo historical duration -->

 ## Sample Usage